loading spinner

 The Research: A 2021 meta-analysis in Clinical Psychology Review examining 58 studies found that people who practiced regular stress management techniques experienced a 28% reduction in anxiety and a 34% improvement in mood compared to control groups.

 Why It Works: This technique activates your parasympathetic nervous system (rest and digest mode) and pulls your attention away from stressful thoughts.
-By engaging your senses, you're essentially telling your brain that you're safe in the current moment.
 It's a form of self-compassion that helps you respond to stress with kindness rather than harsh self-criticism.
+If that inner critic tends to be the loudest voice during stressful moments, our guide on building self-compassion instead of self-criticism pairs well with this technique.

 How to Make It Stick: